Sri Lankan Spices

 Another complaint that most of the tourists make is that they are taken to these places called spice gardens without any prior notice.
 The trip managers suddenly ask from the people who are touring with them whether they want to go to spice gardens.
 They give a fascinating introduction about these spice gardens and somehow get the tourists’ approval to visit this place.

-To avoid this, clearly get to know about the trip plan.
+To avoid this, you should get to know about the trip plan.
 Sometimes you might now be that much of spice lover.
 In that case, if you are not willing to go to spice gardens in Sri Lanka, be straight forward and tell them that you do not want to.

-If you want to go to spice gardens, get to know the place that you are going to visit and check the reviews from “trip advisor”.
+If you want to go to spice gardens, get to know the place that you are going to visit and check the reviews from the “trip advisor.”
 Check the comments and reviews of different people who have visited the place before you.

 After visiting the spice gardens in Sri Lanka, they will take you through a tour around the garden explaining about the spices.
 Actually, that is very useful if you are interested about the spices that are grown in Sri Lanka.
-But at the end of the tour, they will introduce you to some of their products and ointments.
+But at the end of the tour, they will introduce you some of their products and ointments.
 That is when the tour converts into a sales pitch.
 To test some of the ointments then and there, they will ask you whether you need a massage.
 And if you say yes, they will first massage your shoulders and the head.
 Then they will tell you to lay down on the bench and start massaging your whole body in front of all the others.
 They will even try to massage your private areas without asking you.
 It becomes a show to rest of the people who are starring at you.
+Therefore, no massaging at the spice gardens.
+If you need a good massage, you can find it in any star Hotel that you might stay in.